huohuoren4/docs/python/pytest/how_to_guides/use_plugin.md

 and will get an extended test header which shows activated plugins and their names.
 It will also print local plugins aka `conftest.py` files when they are loaded.

-## Deactivating / unregistering a plugin by name
+## Deactivating / unregistering a plugin by name {#deactivating-unregistering-a-plugin-by-name}

 You can prevent plugins from loading or unregister them: